Hal and Mal's

 Founded by and named for brothers Hal and Malcolm White, the restaurant, bar, and music venue has been a reliable hub for tasty eats, arty fun, social cheer, and lively music since it opened in the old GM&O freight depot building in 1986.

 Hal & Mal’s operations started moving to the next generation around the restaurant’s 25th birthday — a transition sped up by Hal White’s passing in 2013.
-His daughter, Brandi White Lee now handles all things behind the scenes.
-“I have a wonderful staff that is on the front line, and I do all of our large events and off-site catering,” she says.

 Good Eats

+On the food end, keep an eye out for the Redfish Pearl or the Vancleave Po-boy.
 The Redfish Pearl is grilled redfish with sautéed shrimp and crabmeat in a white wine butter sauce, and the Vancleave is a sautéed shrimp and crabmeat po-boy with cheddar cheese.
-Hal & Mal’s staple strengths include seafood gumbo and red beans and rice — “We could sell out of those every day,” McGuire says — as well as the po-boy lineup.
+Hal & Mal’s staple strengths include seafood gumbo and red beans and rice as well as the po-boy lineup.

 Hal & Mal’s still does occasional big music shows, but now tends to offer more local and regional live music, with such a steady lineup folks can pretty much catch a groove any night of the week.
 They see a lot of tourists in search of local flavor, but the regulars keep them going.